fredelucesrcb/upou-207/README.md

 1. Clone the Repository
 2. Go the the root of the project by running `cd upou-207`.
 3. In the root directory, run `docker-compose build`.
+4. run `docker-compose up` to start the containers.
+### For Django Migrations
+5. run `docker-compose exec app app/manage.py makemigrations`
+6. run `docker-compose exec app app/manage.py migrate`

-If there is an error in the frontend container, run `cd frontend && npm install`, the run `docker-compose build` and `docker-compose up`.
+If there is an error in the frontend container, run `cd frontend && npm install`, the run `cd .. && docker-compose build` and `docker-compose up`.

 To access the Frontend, go to `http://localhost:8001/`